gstew5/snarkl/README.md

 ## Limitations

-TinyLam is a preliminary research prototype undergoing active development.
+Snårkl is a preliminary research prototype undergoing active development.
 Although the compiler generates rank-1 constraint systems suitable as input to systems like [scipr-lab/libsnark](https://github.com/scipr-lab/libsnark), the connection to `libsnark` hasn't yet been implemented.

 ## Overview of Main Files